Linear toroidal-inertial waves on a differentially rotating sphere with application to helioseismology: Modeling, forward and inverse problems: Introduction

+In this article, by employing stream function formulation in a 2D spherical framework, we reduce the vectorial viscous-inertial wave equation to a fourth-order scalar equation of Orr-Sommerfeld type \cite{Gizon2020,Damien22} for $\Psi$.
+Additionally, we derive the separated equations for each longitudinal-wavenumber $m$ with realistic and physically meaningful $m$-dependent boundary conditions at the poles.
+The separated equations serve as the underlying models for our inverse problem: the retrieval of differential rotation $\Omega$ and turbulent viscosity $\gamma$ via the parameter-to-state map $S:(\gamma,\Omega)\mapsto \Psi$ and suitable observation operators $L$ detailed in Subsections \ref{sec:modeling-separated} and \ref{sec:data}, respectively.
+Since solar inertial wave inversion is completely novel in helioseismology, this work establishes the first step towards extracting these quantities from observed surface horizontal velocities.

-\paragraph{Contributions.} This article provides a complete treatment -- modelling, forward problem and inverse problem -- for the newly observed inertial waves on the Sun:
+\paragraph{Contributions.} This article provides a comprehensive treatment -- modeling, forward problem and inverse problem -- of purely toroidal inertial modes governed by a time harmonic fourth-order equation on a differentially rotating sphere.

-After a rigorous derivation of the forward model already used in \cite{Damien22}, we prove existence, uniqueness and stability of both, the full and separated the inertial wave equations.
-This well-posedness is derived under explicit conditions on the relative smallness of variations of the the latitudinal-dependent rotation compared to the product of the frequency and the third power of the viscous parameter.
-In passing, these results also allow us to apply analytic Fredholm theory, providing mathematical foundations to the recent study of inertial modes.
-The results of our analysis, both on the conditions for uniqueness and on the isolated occurance of inertial modes, agree with state-of-the-art interpretations in \emph{inertial mode helioseismology}.
+After a derivation of the forward model used in \cite{Damien22}, we prove existence, uniqueness and stability of full and separated inertial wave equations.
+Well-posedness of the parameter-to-state map $S$ is guaranteed under explicit conditions that the latitudinal-dependent rotation $\Omega$ is small relative to the product of the frequency and the third power of the viscosity $\gamma$.
+These results enable the application of analytic Fredholm theory, providing a mathematical foundation for the model \cite{Damien22}, and rigorously validating structure of discrete isolated inertial modes.

-For the inverse problem of the simultaneous identification of viscosity and differential rotation, we lay out foundations of iterative regularization methods by characterizing adjoint operators on a countinuous level.
-Crucially, we provide convergence guarantees for these methods -- for full and, to a certain extent, also for restricted observations.
-We achieve this by establishing the important \emph{tangential cone condition} via a lifted regularity strategy, accounting for realistic $L^2$-measurements.
+We develop a regularization framework for the inverse problem of simultaneously reconstructing viscosity and differential rotation.
+The framework is built on characterization of continuous adjoint operators and convergence guarantees for iterative regularization methods -- a result we obtain for both full and, under certain condition, for restricted observations.
+Central to our convergence analysis is the establishment of the \emph{tangential cone condition} through a lifted regularity strategy, accommodating realistic $L^2$-data.
+Furthermore, we prove local unique identifiability: $\Omega$ is uniquely identifiable when $\gamma$ is known, and vice versa under full measurement.